google/timesketch/docs/UseSigmaAnalyzer.md

 ### Install rules

-Timesketch deliberatly does not provide a set of Sigma rules, as those would add complexity to maintain.
+Timesketch deliberately does not provide a set of Sigma rules, as those would add complexity to maintain.
 Instead we recommend to clone https://github.com/Neo23x0/sigma to /data/sigma.
 This directory will not be catched by git.